 Take conjunctivitis as an example, again.
 Most people do not refer to the condition in this way.
 They call it pink eye, instead.

-(A semantically-related list of keywords to our target keyword with intent, search volume, etc.)
+(A semantically-related list of keywords to our target keyword.)

 Before I show you how to do it, let’s discuss quickly why you should follow the same process.